ProZal

 ProZal, formally known as Production Zaïko Langa Langa, is a Congolese record label and production company associated with Zaïko Langa Langa created in 1981.
 It was created to provide the band with greater control over its musical production and distribution.
 Its roots go back to the band's earlier imprint, Éditions Langa Langa.
 During the 1980s, ProZal produced several key albums, collaborating with distributors such as N'Goss Production and SonoDisc.

-After reduced activity in the 1990s, the label was revived in the 2004, releasing Empreinte (2004), Rencontres (2007), and later works such as Sève (2019).
+After reduced activity in the 1990s, the label was revived in 2004, releasing Empreinte (2004), Rencontres (2007), and later works such as Sève (2019).
 ProZal remains active through digital platforms and reissues of Zaïko Langa Langa's catalog, which includes over 30 studio albums and several live and compilation releases.